UAlbanyArchives/aspacemigration/README.md

 * The accessions and locations went easy without any issues.
 This time I wrote `checkAccessions.py` to find all the accession issues from last time around, and everything went nicely.

-* Some of the locations has been updated since the last import, so `checkLocations.py` verifies that these locations are indeed in ArchivesSpace, prior to running the import scripts.
+* Some of the locations had been updated since the last import, so `checkLocations.py` verifies that these locations are indeed in ArchivesSpace, prior to running the import scripts.

 ## Export Scripts
 	exportPublicData.py